 Maintenance personnel are on duty in every occupied building during a hurricane to quickly handle issues.
 PCC’s assessment team inspects the campus immediately after the storm for safety issues before sheltering ends.

-PCC provides food and water for residence hall students at shelter locations.
-Hot meal schedules usually resume once students are safe to leave shelters.
+PCC has emergency food and water supplies for residence hall students at shelter locations.
+Hot meal schedules resume once students are safe to leave shelters.

 If the power grid goes down, generators on campus can provide electricity for all buildings, including air conditioning for residence halls, dining areas, and classrooms.